mauroLaine/journey/_posts/2021-06-26-valley-fire-post.md

 </div>

 ---
+## Big Horn
+I was so lucky to see a Big Horn Sheep next to the road.

+<iframe src="https://www.youtube.com/embed/nmL76dGfUyI" width="640" height="288" frameborder="0" webkitallowfullscreen allowfullscreen></iframe>

+---

-Due to that, I went in the middle of summer, and with the highest temperatures outside, we couldn't stay longer in sandstones.
+I went to Valley of Fire in the middle of summer, and due to the highest temperatures outside, we couldn't stay longer in sandstones.
 So, I want to revisit this place in the winter months and spend more time exploring.

 <div class="gallery" data-columns="3">
 	<img src="/images/valley_fire/GOPR1992.JPG">